VEra-Resonance/AEra-LogIn-BASE-Sepolia/AERA-GATE-WHITEPAPER.md

-# 📄 AEra-Gate Whitepaper
+# 📄 VEra-Resonance Whitepaper
 ## Proof-of-Human Social Gating for Decentralized Identity

-**Version 1.0 | November 2025**
+**Version 1.0 | November 21, 2025 | © 2025 Karlheinz Beismann**

 ---

 ## Abstract

-AEra-Gate introduces a novel approach to social media verification by combining cryptographic wallet signatures with behavioral analysis to create a "Resonance Score" - a dynamic, privacy-preserving proof-of-human metric.
+VEra-Resonance introduces a novel approach to social media verification by combining cryptographic wallet signatures with behavioral analysis to create a "Resonance Score" - a dynamic, privacy-preserving proof-of-human metric.
 This system enables content creators and community builders to gate their social media accounts (starting with X/Twitter) with a human-verification layer that is bot-resistant, Sybil-resistant, and requires no KYC.

 ---